Starting your own radio station easy, here’s how!

 You will need all of the above if you plan on building a large station with high quality content and different hosts or DJs.
 If you plan on broadcasting a mix of talk and music you’ll need to have a good microphone, a quiet room (studio if possible).

 Depending on which mic you get you’ll need a mixer preferable with USB out to your computer.
 There are tons of microphone choices out there from XLR (mixer required) USB (mixer not required) or a standard computer mic (not recommended).
+You can also visit The Music Kitchen for more on microphone choices and other professional sound equipment information.

 Only if you plan on broadcasting from a live source whether periodically or all the time, if so you can choose from free software to the paid equivalent a few examples are: